TReV-89/food_ordering_agent_glovo/PROJECT_DETAILS.md

 ---
 ## 3. High-Level Architecture
-The assistant operates as a **multi-agent Retrieval-Augmented Generation (RAG) system**.
+The assistant operates as a multi-agent Retrieval-Augmented Generation (RAG) system.
 This means instead of one giant model doing everything, multiple specialized agents collaborate, each handling a specific task.

 - **Supervisor Agent** – Think of this as the “manager.”
 It breaks user input into smaller tasks and assigns them to the right agents.
 - **Query Planning Agent** – Refines what the user said into a precise, structured query.